zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_04_en-US_AETHERION_DOCTRINE.md

 ### 8.1 The High-Coherence Core

-The heart of every Aetherion is its **Coherence Core**—a reactor that generates an α field of exceptional purity and stability.
+The heart of every Aetherion is its **Coherence Core**, a reactor that generates an α field of exceptional purity and stability.

 ```
 COHERENCE CORE SPECIFICATIONS